fastschedule/fastschedule.github.io/README.md

 **Abdul Moiz** (Cyber 24 Batch)

 ## License
-This project's frontend is open-source and available under the [MIT License](LICENSE).
+This project's frontend is open-source (click inspect element...) and available under the [MIT License](LICENSE).

 ---